cancech/tendril/README.md

 Any number of environments can be provided to `setEnvironments()`.
 To apply requirements on a Bean or Configuration the following annotations can be used:

 * `@RequiresEnv` and specify one (or more) environments which must be applied for the Bean or Configuration to be allowed to be created.
+* `@RequiresOneOfEnv` and specify one (or more) environments, one of which must be applied for the Bean or Configuration to be allowed to be created.
 * `@RequiresNotEnv` and specifying one (or more) environments which must *not* be applied for the Bean of Configuration to be allowed to be created.

 ```java